hansweytjens/predictive-process-monitoring-benchmarks/README.md

 ### Next event prediction
 Scripts for next event prediction were also added for BPIC_2012 and BPIC_2017, according to the guidelines laid out in the paper.
 The targets are found in the column "nextEvent".

+### Caution
+Make sure to NOT use targets from another prediction problem as features for your prediction problem!